Suggested Emphasis: God is powerful and He can change the laws of nature to protect His people.

 - Show a map and the possible site of the crossing.

-- Sing songs about God’s power (Our God is so Big!
-Almighty, Awesome God, I Stand in Awe, To God Be the Glory, What a Mighty God We Serve).
+- Sing songs about God’s power (My God is So Big!
+He’s Got the Whole World in His Hands, Almighty, Awesome God, I Stand in Awe, To God Be the Glory, What a Mighty God We Serve).

 - Use play-dough to make a model of today’s story.